bennpham/FileCopyBackup/README.md

 Tool: Option
 --------------
 You can select option by either clicking the big OPTION button or go to File  Option.
-You should have the little box that looks like the one above appear.

 Save Destination on Start
 ---------------------------